AlexanderSenf/pipelines_intro/README.md

 taking a simple Python script and rendering it in a variety of possible frameworks and workflow description languages.

-The task is not really doing anything interesting, but the tasks can be used to demonstrate a few of the capabilities of each approach.
+The code is not really doing anything interesting, but the tasks can be used to demonstrate a few of the capabilities of each approach.